gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.GetShareCartLinkResponse.md

 > `optional` **share\_url**: `string`

-- Short shareable final url
+- Short shareable final url which can populate shared cart items in one's cart or replaced one's cart with shared cart items.

 ***